PaulSoderlind/ModernFinanceTheory/Readme.md

 # On the Files

 1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
-The chapter numbers correspond to the lecture notes (pdf).

 2. NotebooksAsPDFxxxx.pdf is a print-out of all notebooks.

-3. FinxAll.pdf contains the lecture notes.

-4. The folder Data contains data sets used in the notebooks, while the folder src contains .jl files with some functions also used in the notebooks.
+3. The folder Data contains data sets used in the notebooks, while the folder src contains .jl files with some functions also used in the notebooks.

-5. The plots are in png format.
+4. The plots are in png format.
 If you want sharper plots, change `default(fmt = :png)` to `default(fmt = :svg)` in one of the top cells.

 5. The current version is tested on Julia 1.12.